Sezzary/SilentMath/README.md

 ## Building (Windows/macOS/Linux)

-This section is incomplete!
+This section is incomplete.
 Ideally, the project will be able to cross-compile between all main development platforms.

 ### Install dependencies